jacebenson/cedar/docs/versioned_docs/version-2.0/deploy/baremetal.md

 The default configuration, which requires the least amount of manual configuration, is to serve both the web and api sides, with the web side being bound to port 8910.
 This isn't really feasible for a general web app which should be available on port 80 (for HTTP) and/or port 443 (for HTTPS).
 Here are some custom configs to help.

-### Redwood Serves Web and Api Sides, Bind to Port 80
+### Cedar Serves Web and Api Sides, Bind to Port 80

-This is almost as easy as the default configuration, you just need to tell Redwood to bind to port 80.
+This is almost as easy as the default configuration, you just need to tell Cedar to bind to port 80.
 However, most \*nix distributions will not allow a process to bind to ports lower than 1024 without root/sudo permissions.
 There is a command you can run to allow access to a specific binary (`node` in this case) to bind to one of those ports anyway.

-#### Tell Redwood to Bind to Port 80
+#### Tell Cedar to Bind to Port 80

 Update the `[web]` port: